Part-time, in class and online Evaluation for Social Change and Transformational Learning Certificate

 |Application fee||$75 (non-refundable)|

-June 26, 2019.
 We accept qualified students on a first-come, first-served basis, and will continue to accept applications if space permits.
-We only hold a select number of seats for certificate students.
-Since the program can fill quickly, we recommend applying and registering for your courses early.
+Since the program can fill quickly, we recommend applying and registering for your courses early to secure your seat.